 Agencies must demonstrate the quality of supports planning services provided through an annual evaluation of their effectiveness in achieving the requirements by way of their QI/QA plan.
 This plan must indicate how data will be collected through evaluation activities to achieve full compliance with all requirements of the Provider Solicitation.
-Each SPA agency is provided technical assistance to help identify issues that needed remediation (not complaint with the Solicitation).
-Additionally, agency performance is reviewed through comprehensive client record reviews and an annual audit.
+Each SPA agency is provided technical assistance and assisted to help identify issues that needed remediation (not complaint with the Solicitation).

+Additionally, agency performance is reviewed through comprehensive client record reviews and an annual on-site and desk audit. reviews.